 The next one we’ve got is a CIPP lining.
 This is a common lining.
-People call this sliplining, but it’s actually called CIPP lining and requires zero excavation.
+People call this slip lining, but it’s actually called CIPP lining and requires zero excavation.
 All work is performed through manhole access.
 Here’s an example of how it looks going down into the hole.
 It is trenchless with very minimal impact.
-It basically has an epoxy resin coated felt bag that is turned inside out inside the pipe through pressure and steam.
+It has an epoxy resin-coated felt bag that is turned inside out inside the pipe through pressure and steam.
 This is an example that shows how that turns inside out.
 Although this one has a problem in that you don’t want to do that with water in the bottom of your pipe because that can impact how well it works.

-- Its advantages is that it’s trenchless.
-It requires zero excavation, it’s all done from above the surface.
+Its advantage is that it’s trenchless.
+It requires zero excavation.
+It’s all done from above the surface.

-- It does have moderate I&I reduction, although we always recommend to consider if that’s a real major issue to consider maybe a chemical grout along with it.
+It does have moderate I&I reduction, although we always recommend, if that’s a real major issue, to consider maybe a chemical grout along with it.

-- And it has excellent root growth control, because it’s a solid continuous pipe through the new pipe through the old pipe, it does help stop the roots at those joints.
-Although, where you reopen the taps, you can still get some root intrusion there but for the most part it cuts out all the joint root.
+And it has excellent root growth control because it’s a solid continuous pipe through the new pipe through the old pipe.
+It does help stop the roots at those joints.
+Although, where you reopen the taps, you can still get some root intrusion there, but for the most part, it cuts out all the joint roots.

-- It does improve flow coefficient of a lot of pipes, which can then help your capacity.
+It does improve the flow coefficient of a lot of pipes, which can then help your capacity.

-- Long reaches or large diameters are more difficult.
-They can be done, but large diameters become quite costly where other applications or other rehabilitation methods can be more cost-effective.
+Long reaches or large diameters are more difficult.
+They can be done, but large diameters become quite costly, whereas other applications or other rehabilitation methods can be more cost-effective.

-Again, this is that same picture of that corroded, concrete pipe.
-As long as the flow line is there in the bottom, they can line through that.
+Again, this is that same picture of that corroded concrete pipe.
+As long as the flow line is there at the bottom, they can line through that.
 But if that flow line is gone, they would not be able to line through that effectively.
 So that one you’re going to have to dig up, unfortunately.
 The idea is to catch them before they get that far.
-So where we’ve got quarter point cracking on this clay pipe on the left, that’s an ideal application for CIPP because it’s going to restore that pipe and eliminate any future movement of those cracked sections.
-If it’s already collapsing like that, most likely no. The roundness of the pipe is gone and it’s going to be hard to restore.
+So, where we’ve got quarter-point cracking on this clay pipe on the left, that’s an ideal application for CIPP because it’s going to restore that pipe and eliminate any future movement of those cracked sections.
+If it’s already collapsing like that, most likely no. The roundness of the pipe is gone, and it’s going to be hard to restore.
 Again, small I&I reduction where you just got a seep like this or a wet spot, it will be able to go through that.

 But if you’ve got a runner, that’s going to wash out the resin out of the pipe and you’re going to need to do something before.
 You can still line it, but you’re probably going to need to grout it or seal that leak before you do that CIPP lining.
 So at this point, you can see the I&I is coming through the service lateral.
 CIPP lining is not going to be able to address that because that service lateral has to be reopened and what they do is they run a cutter down the pipe and cut open those holes again.
 So as soon as they cut through that liner to reopen that service that infiltration at the service connection is going to be re-established back to the pipe.